,

 Similarly, during times of a strong forward basis and high or relatively high futures prices, a producer selling finished cattle, could use a forward or flat price contract.
 In this situation, a flat price contract locks in the specific futures contract price, the currency exchange rate and a strong basis.

 A weak (wide) basis it signals an inability of the industry to move product compared to the supply of cattle.
 Often this happens when locally too many cattle are available for the current or expected demand.
-This large cattle supply pushes cash prices lower and weakens the basis.
+Large cattle supplies push cash prices lower and weaken the basis.
 Often, fed cattle producers choose to hold their cattle during this time, resulting in over-finished animals facing weight discounts.
 A good strategy is to market cattle on time, before they are over-finished, and possibly gain a premium for delivering a well-finished animal in a market filled with over finished animals.
 In this situation, the actual basis will be stronger for the producer selling animals that are not being discounted.

 Also, a weak basis level in the fed cattle market can be a signal to buy feeder cattle.
 Since feeder cattle prices are influenced by the slaughter cattle market, the weak fed cattle basis will often translate into lower feeder cattle prices, possibly making the feeders a good buy.
 (See the module Predicting Feeder Cattle Prices).